 Hon.
 Lorne Kusugak (interpretation): Thank you, Madam Chairperson.
-I'm not trying to hide.
-I'm sitting behind here.
+I'm not trying to hide; I'm sitting behind here.

 Madam Chairperson, if this legislation is not passed, it will not be good for the Government of Nunavut employees who have been trying to buy their homes for a long time.
 I heard earlier that it is for higher income earners only.
-That is not the case.
+That is not the case at all.
 I know of many government employees who are paying rent to public housing and they are paying maximum rent.
-They are trying to save money for expensive housing.
-They buy snowmobiles and boats for a long time, and if they don't want to be in public housing, they save small amounts of money for a very long time for a home so that they can buy their own home.
-They don't have very money and their income is used for food, snowmobiles, electricity, and they save what they can save so they can their home.
-Some of them have to save between \$20,000 and \$40,000, and they fall short of that and their goal is buy a new home, and they are in government staff housing and they try to save to eventually buy their own home.
+They are trying to save money, but with the high cost of housing, it takes them a long time to buy snowmobiles and boats, and if they don't want to be in public housing, they save small amounts of money for a very long time so that they can buy their own home.
+They don't have very much money and their income is used for food, snowmobiles, household costs, electricity, and they save what they can save so they can buy their own home.

+Some people have to save between \$20,000 and \$40,000, and they fall short of that and their goal is to buy a new home.
+They are in government staff housing and they try to save to eventually buy their own home.
 Before they save that much money and they retire, they cannot stay in staff housing and they cannot get into public housing.
 If they were given between \$5,000 and \$20,000 in assistance, they would have bought their own home.
 This is what we are talking about today.
 We're not talking about policy.
-We're talking about if they would have their own home once their money is enough that's what I'm seeing.
-If they can apply are they Inuit?
+We're talking about if they would have their own home once their money is enough.
+That's what I'm talking about.

+Who will be eligible to apply?
+Are they Inuit?
 Are they qallunaat?
-How much money are they going to be making?
+What will be the income threshold?
 Those will be set in the documents.
-They can be changed and amended in the House.
-The funding that they applied for once it's approved then the details can be set and as we sitting on the side of the House your concerns are our concerns.
+They can be changed and amended in this House.
+Once the proposed funding is approved, the details can be set and for those of us who are sitting on this side of the House, your concerns are also our concerns.
 We want Inuit to become able.
+We have concerns just like you so that Inuit have their own homes and be capable.
+Homeownership is a great long-term benefit.
-We have concerns just like you.
-So that Inuit have their own homes and be capable they would have their own home and it's a great benefit when you own your own.
-If it's not passed today, if the funding is not approved perhaps the only be there next government and they discuss it again if it's going to be introduced.
-The people who are saving money for buying a home they were probably happy to hear the discussion that they'll just go backwards.

-Madam Chairperson, the bills which in the policies we'll be able amend them in the coming days during our mandate.
-This will have a great effect not to those who are only capable for proposing homeowners for government employees that's what I'm thinking about with this being discussed and the motion.
-Myself I will not be able to support it.
-Thank you, Madam Chairperson.
+If it's not passed today and the funding is not approved, perhaps it would be discussed in the next government if it was to be introduced.
+The people who are saving money to buy a home were probably ecstatic when this was introduced, but they will just go back to the way they were.
+Madam Chairperson, we will be able to amend the policies within the bill in the coming days and months during our mandate.
+This will have a great effect not only to those who are capable of homeownership but to Government of Nunavut employees who are trying hard to buy their own home.
+That's what I'm thinking about when this is being discussed.

+I will not be able to support the motion, Madam Chairperson.
+Thank you.